INC Linux Ransomware - Sandboxing with ELFEN and Analysis

 Family Introduction

-Linux ransomware emerged in July 2023 and is operated by a group known by the same name, INC Ransom
+INC Linux ransomware emerged in July 2023 and is operated by a group known by the same name, INC Ransom.
+They are

 known to target multiple industries.